aaarif/mnlythcs/README.md

 HOW TO RUN

-1. Download this source code to your local machine
+1. Download this source code to your local machine.
+I hope you have Python and Node already installed.
 2. Go to directory flask-backend, run the backend with command: python app.py
 3. Go to http://127.0.0.1:5000/ via browser